SlicerMorph/S_2020/Day_3/GPA/GPA.md

 14. To repeat the analysis without LM25, first we need to clear our scene.
 Hit the `Reset Scene` button at the bottom of the GPA module and note that everything created by this module is removed.

-15. Now go to `Setup Analysis` section of the module and repeat the step #1 above.
+15. Now return tothe  `Setup Analysis` tab of the module and repeat the step #1 above.
 It should remember the last folder you open.
 This time you will enter 25 to `exclude landmarks` field to conduct the analysis without LM25.

 16. Review the outputs and confirm that the Procrustes distance bar plot and PC1xPC2 scatter plot have been updated and no longer show the outliers observed in the previous run.